Celebration of Life

 they can become, since creativity is the realm of the creator.
 Creativity is the creator.
 Creativity

 is art, and vice versa.
 The greatest works of art move us profoundly, whether they be paintings, photos, films or

 literature.
 But an equation that solves the world’s energy needs or a medical technique that allows for normal life

-can basically be defined as the striving for excellence in any field, subject or interest.
-This striving for
+defined as the striving for excellence in any field, subject or interest.
+This striving for excellence,

-excellence, however, does not represent the neurotic quest for perfection in which one self-flagellates or
+however, does not represent the neurotic quest for perfection in which one self-flagellates or bludgeons

-bludgeons others for perceived small mistakes.
-This quest for excellence is a celebration along the way; it is
+others for perceived small mistakes.
+This quest for excellence is a celebration along the way; it is enjoyable

-enjoyable in itself.
-The artist knows there will always be flaws but may attempt to reduce them, purely for
+in itself.
+The artist knows there will always be flaws but may attempt to reduce them, purely for the pleasure

 When creating art of any sort, humans are sublime and celestial.
 They represent the ideal of the